Join me in harnessing the healing powers of creative expression to help trauma survivors heal and become agents of change in their own communities.

 Mary Simmerling

-Write Where We Belong is a multifaceted Canadian literary and arts organization focused on using writing as a tool for social justice and healing trauma through the power of art.
-With a core dedication to advancing social justice, ending violence, and healing trauma through harnessing the healing powers of the creative self, Write Where We Belong hosts workshops, literary and arts events, and provides editing and production services for creative works.
+Write Where We Belong is a multifaceted Canadian literary and arts organization focused on using writing and art as tools for social justice and healing trauma.
+With a core dedication to advancing social justice, ending violence, and healing trauma through harnessing the powers of the creative self, Write Where We Belong hosts workshops, literary and arts events, and provides editing and production services for creative works.
+Write Where We Belong Press curates, edits, and publishes writing that emerges from the layered geographies of structural and gender-based violence, grief, loss, generational trauma, and hope.

 By creating spaces for writers and artists of all levels to explore, discover, and share their stories, we hope to cultivate new conversations that will be the impetus for change.
 Things can be different.
 We can do better, together.